Last Updated on April 6, 2022 by Janine

 You should pick a shoe that’s comfortable and has a good grip, as the streets and sidewalks get slippery here when it rains.
 I LIVE in these Vans slip-ons, but any comfortable sneaker will do.

-Xalapa, Mexico Safety
+Is Xalapa, Mexico Safe?

-Mention your plans to visit the state of Veracruz and you’re sure to encounter someone who has negative things to say about the security of the area.
+Mention your plans to visit the state of Veracruz, and you’re sure to encounter someone who has negative things to say about the security of the area.
 Just remember, the same could be said for almost anywhere in Mexico.

-If you look up crime statistics the figures aren’t favorable for this area.
-But I can tell you, having lived here for the past year, that I don’t feel like Xalapa is a dangerous destination for travelers.
-Of course, it’s always important to be cautious, but I have no qualms about encouraging you to visit the area.
+If you look up crime statistics, the figures aren’t favorable for this area.
+But I can tell you, having lived here for 2+ years, I don’t feel like Xalapa is a dangerous destination for travelers.

 Getting to and From Xalapa